Everything Is Terrible!: Activity and reception

-According to NPR, they search thrift stores, garage sales, and bargain bins for the worst and most outrageous VHS tapes The website was launched in 2007.
-The group has been attempting to amass the largest collection of Jerry Maguire on VHS; according to member Ghoul Skool: "We always have noticed since the beginning that there seems to be nothing but just Jerry Maguire tapes filling our nation's thrift stores.
+According to NPR, they search thrift stores, garage sales, and bargain bins for the "worst and most ridiculous" VHS tapes.
+They have attempted to acquire the largest collection of Jerry Maguire on VHS.
+According to member Ghoul Skool, "Since the beginning, we have always noticed that thrift stores across the nation seem to be filled with nothing but Jerry Maguire tapes.
 I don't know why".
-Collective members keep a tally of tapes and a leaderboard of contributors on their website watch.everythingisterrible.com.
 In January 2017, the group opened their Jerry Maguire Video Store at iam8bit Gallery in Los Angeles.
 At the time of the installation, the number of Jerry Maguire VHS tapes collected was 14,000.
-Donations are accepted via mail to P.O.
-Box 50825, Los Angeles, CA 90050.
-As of August 20, 2022, the group has gathered an estimated 35-40,000 Jerry Maguire VHS tapes, but their final goal is to build a pyramid in the desert made out of those tapes.
+As of May 30, 2023, the group has amassed an estimated 40,000 or more Jerry Maguire VHS tapes.
+While actively maintaining an online tally on their website, their ultimate goal was to construct a pyramid in the desert using the tapes.

-In addition to posting videos online of re-edited footage, the people behind Everything Is Terrible! have created 8 feature-length, psychedelic found-footage documentaries.
+While they are known for posting videos online of re-edited footage, the collective has also created 8 feature-length found-footage documentaries.
 In 2009, the group released its first film titled Everything Is Terrible!
-The Movie is the same type of VHS clips that would be featured on their website.
+The Movie, made using the same style of VHS clips featured on their website.
 The A.V.
 Club called the video "a portal into a world halfway between showbiz and real-life—a look at how the people who make entertainment for a living think the rest of us saps actually live", adding that it's "simultaneously enlightening, hilarious, and deeply sad".
-Paste magazine called the film "the best (worst?) clips from a range of categories and spin them together like a terrible salad".
+Paste Magazine called the film "the best (worst?) clips from a range of categories [spun] together like a terrible salad".
 Wired has praised one of the collective's more popular clips titled "Infomercial Hell" – a series of clips from different infomercials pasted together – calling it "depressing" as well as "terribly funny".
-Since 2009, they have also toured extensively in the US, Canada, and Europe, showing their films and performing a puppet variety show.
-In 2019 they opened their "semi-fake" East Los Angeles storefront at 754 S. Atlantic Blvd to the public, which stores their VHS and DVD collection as well as immersive installations.
+Since 2009, they have toured the US, Canada, and Europe, showcasing films and presenting a puppet variety show.
+In 2019, they opened their "semi-fake" East Los Angeles storefront at 754 S. Atlantic Blvd to the public, housing their VHS and DVD collection alongside immersive installations.